-That’s why it was important for the patient registration employees to understand how what they did affect those down the information supply chain.
+That’s why it was important for the patient registration employees to understand how they affected those down the information supply chain.

 5. Process Improvement Teams

-Use employees to help resolve internal process issues or departmental problems by creating a team that represents the entire process.
+Use employees to help resolve internal process issues or departmental problems by creating a team representing the entire process.

-In the healthcare situation, a team to reduce the billing cycle time would include members from the patient registration department as well as members of the billing department.
+In the healthcare situation, a team to reduce the billing cycle time would include members from the patient registration department and members of the billing department.

-Having all perspectives involved in the problem-solving adds clarity to problem resolution.
+Having all perspectives involved in problem-solving adds clarity to problem resolution.

-Customers pay the bills and our salaries so taking care of their needs is critical to business success.
+Every business needs to recognize that customers pay the bills and salaries, so taking care of their needs is critical to business success.

-Consequently, employees should place as much effort into satisfying their internal customers as the external ones.
+Try to help employees understand that they are responsible for putting forth as much effort into satisfying their internal customers as the external ones.